CCI-MOC/documentation/docs/source/helpdesk/New-User-Automation.md

 the `settings.ini` file which contains passwords.
 More information about this is at [[Configuration of the Helpdesk VM]].

 ## Addusers python script
-The addusers script is stored in the private 'moc' repo at [this link][addusers.py].
+The addusers script is stored in the private 'moc' repo at and named `addusers.py`.

 ### Initial setup
 You will need an account on the addusers VM, contact Laura (kamfonik at bu.edu) to get one.